Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 Missouri Stats and Trends

-- The Tigers have been underdogs by 8.5 points or more two times this season and covered the spread once.
+- The Tigers have covered the spread once this year when underdogs by 8.5 points or more (in two chances).

-- Missouri's games this season have eclipsed the over/under in 70% of its opportunities (seven times in 10 games with a set point total).
+- Missouri's games this season have hit the over on seven of 10 set point totals (70%).

-- This season the Tigers have turned the ball over 11 times, one more than the Gators' takeaways (10).
+- The Tigers have turned the ball over one more time (11 total) than the Gators have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.